alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 Since they can't collect everything, institutions create rules -- collection policies that define what's in-scope.
 These rules are meant to ensure consistency and reduce individual bias, but they force archivists to draw boundaries in a medium that inherently resists them.

-Social media isn't a sequence of isolated pages; it's a dense, interconnected graph.
+Social media isn't a sequence of isolated posts; it's a dense, interconnected graph.
 A single post only makes sense in context -- the replies, the people, the topic du jour.
 How much of this context do you gather?
 How many hops out do you follow?